microsoft/hcsshim/README.md

 # hcsshim

-This package contains the Golang interface for using the Windows Host Compute Service (HCS) to launch and manage [Windows Containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/).
-It also contains other helpers and functions for managing Windows Containers such as the Golang interface for the Host Network Service (HCS).
+This package contains the Golang interface for using the Windows [Host Compute Service](https://blogs.technet.microsoft.com/virtualization/2017/01/27/introducing-the-host-compute-service-hcs/) (HCS) to launch and manage [Windows Containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/).
+It also contains other helpers and functions for managing Windows Containers such as the Golang interface for the Host Network Service (HNS).

 It is primarily used in the [Moby Project](https://github.com/moby/moby), but it can be freely used by other projects as well.